 What is the egg sharing process?

 The egg sharing process is much the same as that for standard Mild IVF treatment.

-- The first step is to come in for an initial scan and consultation.
-At this appointment the doctor devise a personalised treatment plan.
+1. The first step is to come in for an Initial Consultation, at this appointment the doctor devise a personalised treatment plan.

-To be considered for egg sharing you must be under the age of 36, with a good egg reserve, no history of heritable disease in the family and you are doing this on a altruistic basis.
-Your suitability will be assessed at initial consultation with one of our doctors and advised to have counselling.
+To be considered for egg sharing you must be under the age of 36, with a good egg reserve and no history of heritable disease in the family.
+Your suitability will be assessed at initial consultation with one of our doctors.

 Egg sharing may be appropriate for you if you fall into one of the following categories: